QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

 - Interpretation: The chart allows a visual comparison of temperature trends in Ho Chi Minh City and Tokyo, providing insights into how the "feels-like" temperature compares to the average temperature over time.
+This provide valuable insights of the fact that the "feels_like" temperature in HCM surpasses that in Tokyo, suggesting weather conditions that might be perceived as warmer in HCM during this time.

 3. **Top 10 Busiest Routes by Passenger Count:**